jsr107/jsr107spec/README.md

 Javadoc
 -------

 The JavaDoc is available as a jar with the releases.
-We also have the latest JavaDoc [online](https://jsr107.ci.cloudbees.com/job/jsr107api/ws/target/apidocs/index.html).
+You can find the JavaDoc [online](http://www.javadoc.io/doc/javax.cache/cache-api/1.0.0).

 Specification
 -------------